Yes, because A to Q are silly, we skip right over to R. R is a free and open-source programming language for statistical analyses.

 Sounds boring?
 It can do visualizations too!
 And interactive visualizations, even animations, if you fancy.
 It can do documents with integrated code and output (this syllabus was written in R).
 And it can even do presentations, journal articles, books, websites, what not!

 Well, there’s a lot it cannot do.
 For one, it won’t do your dishes.
 And you’ll have to learn to program.
 That’s doing your analyses without a mouse; just you and the keyboard.

-As well as ASCII art (code is shown with a grey background and output is shown directly below it):
+As well as ASCII art (code is shown with output directly below it):

 cowsay::say("We R Champions")

 ==) ^Y^ (==

 /| | | |\